 Brandon is very excited to be involved with, and contribute to, the unique format and opportunity that Pivot offers its students.
 He has been with Pivot since the 2015-2016 school year.
 Brandon grew up in Irvine, CA, where he played baseball from the time he was 5 years old until 20.
 He earned his Bachelor’s degree from California State University, Fullerton in Business Administration, with a concentration in finance.
 He then acquired his teaching credential in Foundational Mathematics through California State University, Long Beach.
 Brandon has also coached baseball at his Alma mater, Northwood High School, for the past 14 years.
 In his spare time, he enjoys spending time with his wife and son, who was born in September of the 2019-2020 school year.

 Gus Muñoz – Educational Coordinator

 Gus is passionate about teaching and helping kids.
-He worked as a special education and substitute teacher in Orange County while also working as a juvenile corrections officer for the Orange County Probation Department.
-He earned his Bachelor’s degree from California State University, Fullerton in Human Services and his teaching credential and Masters of Education from the University of Phoenix.
-Gus enjoys finding new and innovative ways to teach/motivate his students and loves working for Pivot Charter School.
-In his free time, Gus enjoys the beach, hiking, kayaking, Angels baseball and spending time with his wife, family, and grandsons Ayden and Jaxon!!
+He worked as a special education and substitute teacher in Orange County while also working as a Juvenile Correctional Officer for the Orange County Probation Department (Ret ’16) He earned his Bachelor’s degree from California State Fullerton in Human Services and his teaching credential and Masters of Education from the University of Phoenix.
+Gus enjoys finding new and innovative ways to teach/motivate his students.
+Gus has been with Pivot since 2017.
+In his free time, Gus enjoys glamping in his RV, kayaking, Angels baseball, Chargers Football and spending time with his wife, family, and grandsons Ayden, Jaxon & Noah!